Lenonkoech/Simple-React-E-commerce-App/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+ ### `json-server --watch src/db/db.json --port 3001`
+This will start the json server at port 3001. port is set to 3001 to avoid conflict with port 3000 of react app

 ### `npm test`